"Tush push" ban fails at NFL spring league meetings after Philadelphia Eagles' Super Bowl win

 Also known as "The Brotherly Shove," the tush push looks simple enough.
 It's run when teams need short yardage.
 Players line up behind and around the quarterback; after the snap, the team pushes him forward.

-On Monday, the Green Bay Packers submitted a revised proposal to ban the tush push before the spring league meetings.
+On Monday, the Green Bay Packers submitted a revised proposal to ban the "tush push" before the spring league meetings, but it failed to pass.

 In the updated Packers' proposal, pushing or pulling a runner "in any direction at any time" or lifting him to his feet would be banned.
 If a player pushed or pulled the runner during a game in the upcoming season, it would result in a 10-yard penalty.